Federal Immigration Offenses

 What Must The Prosecutor Prove In A Case of Unlawful Transportation of Aliens?

-In order to prove a defendant is guilty of Unlawful Transportation of Aliens, the prosecutor must prove beyond a reasonable doubt that:
+In order to prove a defendant is guilty of Unlawful Transportation of Aliens or transporting illegal aliens, the prosecutor must prove beyond a reasonable doubt that:

 - An alien entered or remained in the United States in violation of law;

 - The defendant knew or recklessly disregarded the fact that the alien was in the United States in violation of the law; and